ybalenko/JS_UW_Module3/README.md

         - Update: `PUT /ads/:id`
         - Delete: `DELETE /ads/:id`
         - Get an ad owner contacts: `GET /ads/:id/contacts`

-- Indexes for performance and uniqueness when reasonable.
+    - Subscription
+        - Create: `POST /subscription`
+        - Get all subscriptions: `GET /subscription`
+        - Get a single subscription: `GET /subscription/:id`
+        - Update: `PUT /subscription/:id`
+        - Delete: `DELETE /subscription/:id`

 - Routes will be fully tested (project test coverage > 80%).
 - Postman collection to interact with API.

 ### Project Phases
-Week 6: Project proposal created.
+Project proposal created. - *Completed*.

-Week 7: Most of the unit tests for the routes are in place.
+Most of the unit tests for the routes are in place. - *In progress*.

-Week 8: Unit tests are passing.
-Prototype/proof of concept is in place.
+Unit tests are passing.
+Prototype/proof of concept is in place. - *In progress*.

-Week 9: Postman collection created.
+Postman collection created.
 Start working on a presentation.

-Week 10: Project submission, presentation.
+Project submission, presentation.